 The Health Office is open daily during school hours.
 Parents are notified immediately if a child is seriously ill, has an accident, or is injured, and the parent's directions are followed.
 In the interest of the sick child, parents are asked to respond as promptly as possible when a child must be sent home.
 If a parent cannot be reached within a reasonable amount of time, designated emergency contacts will be called.
 In case of injuries, no emergency room can treat a child without a parent's permission.
-Students who do not feel well must go through the Health Office in order to call a parent.
-Students may not use personal cell phones to contact a parent regarding illness.
+Students who do not feel well must go through the Health Office and a staff member will communicate with a parent.
+Students may not use personal cell phones or email to personally contact a parent regarding illness.
+If the school nurse is not available, the office staff will do a basic assessment of need and call the parent.